-One of the biggest misconceptions about a loyal employee and employee retention is that he or she is loyal because they have worked for the company for many years and thusly advocate the employee brand.
+One of the biggest misconceptions about company loyalty and employee retention is that he or she is loyal because they have worked for the company for many years and thusly advocate the employee brand.
 This is the first mistake that most companies and business professionals make.
 An employee who has been working for your company for a long time are not necessarily loyal, nor do they necessarily buy into the company’s ethos or support its growth goals.
 And according to glassdoor, an un-loyal employee can have a huge negative impact on recruiting.

-The definition of a loyal employee is a person that has worked for your company and has always pushed towards the goals and success of the company.
+The definition of a loyal employee is a person who has worked for your company and has always focused on the success of the company.
 This includes sacrificing their own time and interest to put more energy into the corporation.
 These selfless acts are measurable and done on a daily basis.
 They are dedicated to helping the company grow and prosper beyond setbacks and competitors.
 It is a genuine effort that has no underlying motive.
 This goes from making an investment in the company to sacrificing their wellbeing to being extremely passionate towards the company.
 This is the true image of a loyal worker.

 Employee Loyalty in the Company

 This is often a two-way situation.
 If a corporation wants an employee to be loyal and dedicated to the company, a relationship of mutual respect needs to be nurtured; this is especially important today, as loyalty has a completely different meaning than it did twenty years ago.
 Loyalty used to be a pervasive implicit idea that permeated through your company.
-It even worked its way into the company’s broader employee recognition program and marketing communications strategy.
+It even worked its way into the company’s broader employee recognition, corporate rewards, and marketing communications strategy.